AdaptiveParticles/APR-ImageJ/README.md

 ```
 * (very) manual installation in ImageJ/Fiji
 ```
-1. copy result jar file from ./AprImageJ/target/AprImageJ-0.0.1-SNAPSHOT.jar to plugins directory of your ImageJ installation.
+1. copy result jar file from ./AprImageJ/target/AprImageJ-0.0.1-SNAPSHOT_Full.jar to plugins directory of your ImageJ installation.
-2. copy ./LibAPR-java-wrapper/target/libapr-java-wrapper-0.1.0-SNAPSHOT.jar to jars directory of your ImageJ installation.
-3. also make sure that you have javacpp-1.4.1.jar in jars directory (can be found in .m2 directory of your home)
+2. also make sure that you have javacpp-1.4.1.jar in jars directory (can be found in .m2 directory of your home)
 ```

 ## Contact us